 Some particulars of my life include two successive, long-term intimate partnerships with women and, most recently, six years primarily as a single woman, exploring the world of intimate relationships with men.
 During these last years deep rage and grief erupted as cellular memories of childhood sexual abuse arose, which led to the release of multiple traumas from my body, and the integration of fragmented aspects of myself into the whole of my awareness.

 My life has included included the years-long struggle and dance of relationship to chronic physical pain and fatigue in my body and journey through depression, both from which I have recovered.
 I’ve earned my living as a counselor and social worker and as an entrepreneur and small business owner.
 And, notably, in the last ten years I’ve undergone a total restructuring of what it means to know or not know–as I’ve come to claim the gifts of life as an empath, as one who is clairaudient and clairsentient, and travels easily between and among multi-dimensional realities.
-I consciously carry within me, as do so many at this time, the primordial force of the dark feminine, which is, in fact, the energy of destruction in service to life.

 “There is but one world and everything that is imaginable is necessary to it.
 For this world also, which seems to us a thing of stone and flower and blood, is not a thing at all but is a tale.
 And all in it is a tale and each tale the sum of all lesser tales and yet these are also the selfsame tale and contain as well all else within them.
 So everything is necessary.
 Every least thing.
 This is the hard lesson.

 Nothing can be dispensed with.
 Nothing despised.
 Because the seams are hid from us, you see.
 The joinery.
 The way in which the world is made.
 We have no way to know what could be taken away.
 What omitted.
 We have no way to tell what might stand and what might fall.